freqtrade/freqtrade/docs/utils.md

   -1, --one-column      Print output in one column.
   --no-color            Disable colorization of hyperopt results.
 May be
                         useful if you are redirecting output to a file.
+  --recursive-strategy-search
+                        Recursively search for a strategy in the strategies folder.

 Common arguments:
   -v, --verbose         Verbose mode (-vv for more, -vvv to get all messages).